Biodatabase: Database for organic propagated material

 Suppliers whom supply organic propagated material, make this known to Naktuinbouw themselves.
 These companies are also responsible to inform Naktuinbouw about the changes in the availability of their plant material.

-Oat back to category 2
+Peppermint back to category 2